Fundraising

 Nonprofits exist to advance a mission.
 When it feels like money is starting to dry up, there's a natural tendency to cut back on "overhead" expenses (like fundraising) to avoid reducing important mission work.

 That's a sensible reaction, but upon further examination, it's the wrong approach.
-Whether times are good or times are bad, it costs money to make money.
+Whether times are good or bad, it costs money to make money.
 If you want to spend money on your programs, you have to spend money on fundraising to bring that revenue in.

 Make these principles your polestar as you set your fundraising course: